Call local rate

 • Real estate like homes or other properties

-During divorce proceedings, inheritance is typically treated as a unique asset, distinct from marital property.
+During divorce proceedings, inheritance is typically treated as separate from marital property.
 Whether it is included in the division of assets depends on factors such as how the inheritance has been used, whether it has been combined with joint finances or if it remains in the sole name of the recipient.

 Matrimonial and non-matrimonial assets are key distinctions in divorce proceedings, influencing how property and finances are divided.